| Guide | News | Business | Drivers

 If you’re looking for a charging solution as a business, private charging is likely the most sustainable way forward.

 If you lease electric vehicles to your employees, or if you’re looking for a fleet solution, installing private charging points allows you to assess usage and ROI with ease.
-In combination with the back office solutions that come with fleet & workplace charging installations, private charging gives you an enormous amount of control and information that you can use to keep your business strong.
+In combination with the back office solutions that come with fleet & commercial charging installations, private charging gives you an enormous amount of control and information that you can use to keep your business strong.